-- In the event of a change in a domestic individual's working office, the individual's sponsoring firm should make the NRD Submission for a Location of Employment Change for the individual in accordance with Regulation 33-109. - Under Regulation 11-102, a foreign firm registered in a non-principal passport jurisdiction before [insert effective date of Part 6 of Regulation 11-102] must submit on or before [insert date that is 30 days after effective date of Part 6 of Regulation 11-102] the information required in item A Contact Information of Form 33-109F6 in accordance with Regulation 33-109 to identify its principal regulator.
+- In the event of a change in a domestic individual's working office, the individual should make the NRD Submission for a Location of Employment Change in accordance with Regulation 33-109. - Under Regulation 11-102, a foreign firm registered in a non-principal passport jurisdiction before [insert effective date of Part 6 of Regulation 11-102] must submit on or before [insert date that is 30 days after effective date of Part 6 of Regulation 11-102] the information about its principal jurisdiction in Form 33-109F6 in accordance with Regulation 33-109 to identify its principal regulator.
 A foreign firm may make its submission to a non-principal passport regulator by giving it only to its principal regulator.
-The submission should be made in alternate format.
-Foreign firms should refer to Appendix B of Policy Statement 33-109 for guidance on how to make this submission in alternate format. - Under Regulation 11-102, the principal regulator for a foreign individual is the same as the principal regulator for the individual's sponsoring firm.
-For that reason, the sponsoring firm of a foreign individual is not required to make a submission to identify the individual's principal regulator.
+The submission should be made in a format other than NRD format.
+Foreign firms should refer to Appendix B of Policy Statement 33-109 for guidance on how to make this submission in non-NRD format. - Under Regulation 11-102, the principal regulator for a foreign individual is the same as the principal regulator for the individual's sponsoring firm.
+For that reason, the foreign individual is not required to make a submission to identify the individual's principal regulator.

-Discretionary change of principal regulator 3.7.
+3.7.
+Discretionary change of principal regulator